bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/akka_basics.md

 # Messages (Practical)

 Messages act as a 'trigger' for Actors _in addition to_ passing data to Actors.
+A <font color="green">Message</font> is _any_ Java object.

 ## Message Class Location

 The question of where the message-as-class should be stored; its common to see the message classes be stored in the Actor class itself being called, much like in [Greeter.java](learn_to_code/java/akka/akka_basic_examples?id=greeterjava) in [this example](learn_to_code/java/akka/akka_basic_examples?id=basic-example-hello-world).

-This is usually considered best practice, but that said, the message-as-class can reside anywhere.
+The above can be done, but once you get into [remoting](learn_to_code/java/akka/remote_and_clustering) (that is to say, actors on foreign servers) this method falls apart: your message class will need to implement `Serializable`, which is [considered to be bad form](https://manuel.bernhardt.io/2018/07/20/akka-anti-patterns-java-serialization/) - the biggest drawback is it is a security risk.
+Its far more preferable to use a pre-built binary serialization protocol such as [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) (which is mentioned in the previously [linked article](https://manuel.bernhardt.io/2018/07/20/akka-anti-patterns-java-serialization/)).
+The advantage to Google's Protocol Buffers is they are natively used in Akka internally.

 ## Messages Not Thread-Safe